vvvooolt/search-card-deck/README.md

 # Keeko 🚀
-**AI-powered, open-source summarizer for NASA & NIH research documents**
+**AI-powered,Free and open-source summarizer for NASA & NIH research documents**

 Keeko is an intelligent summarization engine designed to help researchers, students, and enthusiasts quickly digest scientific articles.
 Instead of reading dozens of lengthy papers, Keeko extracts the insights you care about—tailored to your goals and focus areas.